Accelerating Carbon Footprint Disclosure and Decarbonisation in the Built Environment

 3. Full Product Carbon Footprint: this stage sees an organisation moving to a comprehensive carbon footprint that’s ISO 14067 compliant.
 This involves using comprehensive and specific data for modelling the product life cycle, with a focus on production inputs and outputs.

-4. Peer reviewed Full Product Carbon Footprint: an organisation ensures their carbon footprint is independently reviewed by peers to provide extra assurance.
+4. Peer reviewed Full Product Carbon Footprint: an organisation ensures their carbon footprint is independently reviewed and verified by an independent expert to provide extra assurance for their customers and stakeholders.

 5. EPD development: this is the stage where an organisation develops an EPD that’s verified and meets EN 15804 standards, using detailed data and modelling from previous stages.
 This is where the assessment is expanded from carbon to full environmental profile (including a broad range of environmental impacts and indicators)